 Because of their lifelike appearance and broad range of functions, porcelain veneers rank among the most trusted and popular procedures in cosmetic dentistry.

-But the veneers are not free, and they are not appropriate in all cases, which is why DentArana would like to introduce you what makes a good candidate for veneers and how to take care of them to assure maximum lifespan.
+But the veneers are not free, and they are not appropriate in all cases, which is why DentArana would like to introduce you to what makes a good candidate for veneers and how to take care of them to ensure maximum lifespan.
 The good news is that they are relatively inexpensive and if properly maintained will generally last between 10 and 20 years before needing replacement.

-The first question to answer is what can veneers achieve, and for whom are they a good option.
+The first question to answer is what can veneers achieve and for whom are they a good option?

 Ceramic veneers can be a good choice for anyone whose teeth are relatively sound but unsightly due to: